-No need for fancy or expensive cleansers with opals; the best and most effective way to keep an opal clean is to gently wipe it with a damp soft cloth and mild detergent.
+There's no need for fancy or expensive cleansers with opals; the best and most effective way to keep an opal clean is to gently wipe it with a damp soft cloth and mild detergent mixed with warm water.

-Solid opals contain a small amount of water in their chemical makeup, so there’s no problem getting them wet at all.
-However, if your opal is a composite stone like a doublet or triplet try to keep it out of water as best you can – a splash of H2O here and there is fine, but immersing it for long periods of time is not advisable and can affect the opal.
+Solid Australian opals contain a small amount of water in their chemical makeup, so there’s no problem getting them wet at all.
+However, if your opal is a composite stone like a doublet or triplet, try to keep it out of water as best you can.
+A splash of water here and there is fine, but immersing it for long periods of time is not advisable and can affect the opal.

 Solid opals might love water but they’re not so hot on heat, so it’s important to keep all opals away from very hot lights and other intense heat sources as extreme temperatures can cause the gemstone to expand and crack after some time.

 Avoid using bleach, chemicals and harsh cleaners including ultrasonic cleaners on your opal or while wearing opal jewellery to help it stay in top shape.
 We’d also recommend removing your opal jewellery before using pools or spas.

 Although not as hard as diamonds, opals are tougher than some might think, being comparable to glass in hardness.
 However, to prevent damage to your opal it’s still a good idea to make sure that you avoid activity where it could bang against hard surfaces or any unnecessary wear and tear.

 We hope by following this simple advice your opals will enjoy a long and happy life – remember, a little TLC goes a long way!